Te Whatu Ora Waikato services during COVID-19

 Waikato DHB services during COVID-19

-To help protect patients, staff and the community at this time we are making some important changes to how our facilities operate.
+To help protect patients, staff and the community we have made changes to how our facilities operate.

 CLINIC APPOINTMENTS AND PLANNED SURGERY